-Currently I’m part of a team that develops a tool for modelling timelines.
+Currently I am part of a team that develops an application for modelling timelines.
 It helps people build fictional worlds, understand intricate histories, and plan complex projects.

-As an academic, I focused on tools for modelling designed landscapes.
-This teaching and research explored how to work between mapping as a way of understanding environmental systems and procedural generation as a means of forming design action.
+As an academic, I worked on tools for designing landscapes.
+My teaching and research worked between mapping as a way of understanding environmental systems and procedural generation as a means of forming design action.

-I’ve also worked as a sessional academic, a consulting computational designer, a freelance designer, and as a developer at various tech companies.
+I’ve also worked as a developer a various tech companies, as a consulting computational designer, and as a sessional academic.
 Before moving to Melbourne, I completed a MLA, a BAS, and a BA at Victoria University of Wellington.